 Students will receive an evaluation of their transfer credit upon acceptance to the College.
 This evaluation is a summary of the number of semester credits accepted in transfer from all regionally accredited colleges and universities, proficiency examinations the student has previously completed, and military training.
-If requested, students will be provided a copy of the official evaluation once accepted by the Associate Registrar's Office.
+If requested, students will be provided a copy of the official evaluation once accepted by the Assistant Dean of Academic and Student Service's Office.